Basic Science Pharmacology

 Ethambutol toxicityOptic neuritis (red-green color blindness); check baseline visual acuity

-Dexamethasone in meningitisBacterial: reduces S. pneumoniae mortality; TB: proven mortality benefit; Crypto: NOT indicated
+Dexamethasone in meningitisBacterial: reduces S. pneumoniae mortality; TB: proven mortality benefit; Crypto: NOT recommended (CryptoDex 2016); discontinue once N. meningitidis/H. influenzae identified in adults

 Clinical Pearl